 A debt settlement attorney can walk you through your options.
-There are different types of bankruptcy, including a Chapter 7, Chapter 13 and even a Chapter 11.
-Your lawyer can help you decide which one makes more sense for your situation and if you qualify.
+There are different types of bankruptcy, including Chapter 7, Chapter 13, and even Chapter 11.
+Your lawyer can help you decide which makes more sense for your situation and if you qualify.

 How Much Are Debt Settlement Attorney Fees?

 One thing holding you back from contacting a lawyer may be the cost.
 After all, you’re already struggling financially.
 So how could you possibly afford an attorney?